Comments can be a great source of discussion and feedback. But it can also be a massive headache with spam and inappropriate comments.

 - From Bulk Action choose Move to Trash.

 This does the trick.
-Below we’ve detailed these steps as well as suggesting other ways to disable comments.
+Below we’ve detailed these steps as well as suggested other ways to disable comments.

 How to Disable Comments for Future Posts?